denodenodeno/denodenodeno.github.io/blog/_posts/2015-05-23-workflow-and-tools.md

 ##Supporting apps
 * **Pocket**
-* **ReadKit** - RSS feed app, which also agregates all the stuff from Pocket.
+* **ReadKit** - RSS feed app, which also aggregates all the stuff from Pocket.
 Simple and great.
 * **Spotify**- who can code without music?
 * **TweetDeck**